heatcheck30/project2/README.md

 Next Steps:
 Use React to improve the presentation of the 'Todo List'.
 Drag and rearrange items.
 Edit directly from index instead of show page.
+Add a weather widget to allow users to plan their accordingly.
+Add a countown timer widget to allow useres to see which tasks took longest to complete.
+(Or which ones they've been avoiding the longest)

 Trello board: https://trello.com/b/1trwY5YS/todo-list